-If recovery from the economic downturn reverses or recession returns, our credit risk will increase and there could be greater loan losses.
+If economic trends reverse or recession returns, our credit risk will increase and there could be greater loan losses.

-A reversal in economic recovery or return to recession is likely to result in a higher rate of business closures and increased job losses in the region in which we do business.
+A reversal in economic trends or return to recession is likely to result in a higher rate of business closures and increased job losses in the region in which we do business.
 In addition, reduced State funding for the public colleges and universities that are large employers in our market area could have an adverse effect on employment levels and on the area's economy.
 These factors would increase the likelihood that more of our customers would become delinquent or default on their loans.
 A higher level of loan defaults could result in higher loan losses, which could adversely affect our performance.

-A reversal in economic recovery or return to recession could increase the risk of losses in our investment portfolio.
+A reversal in economic trends, return to recession, or change in interest rates could increase the risk of losses in our investment portfolio.